-There will be a weekly quiz given beginning on August 25 and ending November 17.
+There will be a weekly quiz given beginning on August 24 and ending November 16.
 The quizzes will be based on the required reading for the lecture topic being covered in class that day, and the material covered in the class that day.
 The quizzes will consist of 10 multiple choice questions.
-The quizzes will be available to take on Canvas at 12:00pm after each class.
+The quizzes will be available to take on Canvas at 4:00pm after each class.
 Quizzes must be completed by 11:59pm the following Wednesday after they have been opened.
-There is no make up for missed quizzes.
-No outside resources (including people) may be used while taking the quizzes.
+There are no make-ups for missed quizzes.
+Except for the DSM-5-TR, no other resources (including people) may be used while taking the quizzes.
 You are on your honor to abide by this requirement.